unai-ss/mongo-spark-jupyter/readme.md

 # Modify

 - Remove mongod RS containers
 - Confirmed the connection between spark-master, spark-worker1 and spark-worker2 with local MongoDB RS deployed with `m`  tool.
 - Confirmed read operation running Zepellin Python and write operation wiht pyspark, both operation using the local MongoDB RS deployed with `m` tool
+- More info on `successfull read test.ipynb` and `succesfull write test pyspark.txt`

+# To Do list

+- Confirm that this repro enviroment repro running java and java/scala releases

 # Using MongoDB with Jupyter Labs